 Sedation Dentistry

 Many patients suffer from a fear of the dentist, which can make it difficult to come into the office for regular care.
 Sedation dentistry can relax patients so that they can get care comfortably.
-We can also use sedation for various other types of patients, such as those who need multiple procedures in one sitting or ones that are more invasive.
+We can also use sedation for patients who are getting several treatments at once or for more involved procedures.
 Our priority is the comfort of our patients.

 Tooth Extraction